Marcus' Children

-Marcus' Children is a studio album by Jamaican reggae singer Burning Spear originally released in 1978 as Social Living.
+Marcus' Children is a studio album by the Jamaican musician Burning Spear, originally released in 1978 as Social Living.
+It was produced by Karl Pitterson and Burning Spear.

-"Marcus Say Jah No Dead" was covered by Sinéad O'Connor on her album Throw Down Your Arms (2005).
+"Marcus Say Jah No Dead" was covered by Sinéad O'Connor on her 2005 album Throw Down Your Arms.

-The LP appears in a scene in the 1994 film Léon: The Professional, where it is endorsed by one of the movie's antagonists.
+Critical reception

+Robert Christgau wrote: "In its sinuous vocalizations and giving groove, its single and unison horns, the music is all charity and cooperation—it's why Winston Rodney is preaching 'Social living is the best.'"